 The euphoric tendencies of meth are due to the fact the drug increases the amount of dopamine released by the brain.
 Dopamine is the naturally produced “feel good” drug in the body that helps to regulate moods.
 Regular meth use will cause the brain to be depleted of its dopamine, leaving a user feeling extremely low and depressed.
 Usually, when the user feels down, they administer the drug again to stop the withdrawal effects.
 Upon the end of the binge, even administering more meth to the body will not provide a high, since dopamine has been depleted.
 The meth user then goes into a stage frequently recognized a “tweaking”.
 During this time, a user will not act like their normal self and may display violent behavior.
 A common hallucination that involves the feeling of bugs crawling under the skin is a frequently described by tweaking meth users.
 Some even try to remove the bugs from their skin, unintentionally damaging their own bodies.
 The binge user will stay awake for days on end until the eventual inevitable collapse and remain unconscious for several hours as the body attempts to repair itself from extreme malnourishment, abuse, and neglect.
 During the state of unconsciousness, a meth user will not awake for anything, even to use the bathroom.
 The crash can last up to three days, and upon awakening the meth user is extremely drained in all aspects.
 This drained feeling can last up to two weeks, so usually the meth user will use again to feel better.

-Treatment for methamphetamine is possible with the resilience and determination of the recovering individual and our professional staff at The Florida House Experience.
-Those recovering from addiction to methamphetamines are offered medical detox, residential and outpatient rehabilitation programs, sober skill development education, cognitive fitness therapy, and sober living services post treatment.
+Treatment for methamphetamine is possible with the resilience and determination of the recovering individual and our professional staff at FHE Health.
+Those recovering from addiction to methamphetamines are offered medical detox, residential and outpatient rehabilitation programs, sober skill development education, cognitive fitness therapy, and sober living services post-treatment.
 We understand that each individual addicted to methamphetamines will have their own needs and requirements, so we come up with a personalized detail-oriented plan for each patient.
 This ensures a higher success rate for those that have finished methamphetamine treatment and strive to live a life free from addiction.

 To begin treatment for methamphetamine addiction, the first thing to do is to get rid of the drug from the body.
 This process is called detox, and withdrawal is the symptoms that come with a drug detox.
 Withdrawing from meth is no easy pill to swallow, but thankfully, it is not a very dangerous process.
 Still, medical detox is suggested for detoxing from meth since it gives an individual the medical attention that he or she may need.
 Additionally, medical detox allows for the administering of medications that may help with withdrawal symptoms.
 Withdrawal symptoms from detoxing off of meth can last months after the last use.
 Undoubtedly, the worst stage of withdrawal is the first ten days of detox.
 During these days the recovering individual will experience: